 Whittier students work in close collaboration with world-class thinkers and doers.
 Their professors have the powerful credentials that are found at mega-universities, but they are uniquely dedicated teachers who actually enjoy working with undergraduates.
 They regularly act as advisors and assist students who may be breaking new ground on their own research.
 Each year, more and more Whittier students are able to present their ideas and achievements at academic and professional conferences nationwide.

 |English (including composition)||X|

 |Number of Classes||76||148||154||21||4||4||1||408|

 Ways to Engage

-With social clubs and service organizations spanning a wide spectrum of interests and pursuits, Whittier students don’t just read about places and ideas, they engage at every level.
-Numerous clubs and organizations offer an academic outlet, including Whittier’s own brand of fraternities and sororities called societies, as well as intramural sports, Division III athletics, student government, internships, and more.
+Rarely has a Whittier College student been called under-involved.
+Whittier students don’t just read about places and ideas; they engage at every level.
+The clubs and service organizations on campus span a wide spectrum of interests and pursuits, including their own brand of fraternities and sororities called “societies,” NCAA Division III athletics, intramural sports, student government, performing arts, widespread internships, and more.

-Near to the College, Uptown Whittier offers a historic district full of coffee houses, boutique shops, restaurants, and a movie theatre.
-For those students who want to escape suburban and city life, the hills behind the College are among the few remaining undeveloped strips of land in Southern California complete.
-A corresponding nature corridor runs from campus to the famous beaches that line the Pacific Ocean.
+Adjacent to the College, historic Uptown Whittier offers a lively district that’s brimming with coffee houses, shops, parks, restaurants, movie theaters, and many other inviting places, all within easy walking distance.
+For those who want to escape civilization, the hills directly behind the campus are among the few remaining undeveloped strips of land in Southern California, including 50 miles of hiking trails.
+Another nearby nature corridor is ideal for biking to the beach.

 CAMPUS HOUSING OPTIONS FOR UNDERGRADUATES